 Remember when you go to the pharmacy to use your best Spanish accent.
 For example our first vocabulary word is pharmacy in Spanish.
 To say farmacia correctly, say “far-MA-sya” in three syllables, not “far-ma-SEE-uh”.
 Be careful not to fall back on English pronunciations or you may have trouble being understood.
 Make sure to learn these words using Spanish vowel sounds and pronounce the Spanish consonants correctly.
 Also, since the pharmacist is neither your personal friend nor a younger family member, address the pharmacist using formal Spanish for talking to your boss.

 Most pharmacies in the Spanish-speaking world have professional pharmacists.
 That means you can feel confident approaching the counter and describing your symptoms.
 For the first two phrases, you can substitute other body parts such as el diente (tooth) or el oído (ear) in place of the underlined word.
 Here are some vocabulary words to explain symptoms in Spanish.

 After telling the pharmacist about your symptoms. you may want to ask for familiar medications or pharmacy products.
 Keep in mind that product naming and brands vary from country to country.
 Your best bet is to find the medical name of the drug that you want.
 Even better, go in with a screenshot of the packaging.
 Here are some generic terms for medications in Spanish.

 Giving your symptoms and asking for your preferred medication should solve most casual first-aid situations.
 From finding your nearest pharmacy in a Spanish-speaking country to explaining your symptoms and asking for medication, visiting a pharmacy in Spanish can be intimidating.
-If you practise the vocabulary now, you’ll be thanking yourself at a later date.
+If you practice the vocabulary now, you’ll be thanking yourself at a later date.